Pyomo/mpi-sppy/doc/src/scenario_creator.rst

 multipliers by algorithms such as PH, but will be given non-anticipativity constraints when an EF is formed, either to solve the EF or when bundles are formed.
-For some problems, with the appropriate solver, adding redundant nonanticipativity constraints for auxilliary variables the bundle/EF will result in a (much) smaller pre-solved model.
+For some problems, with the appropriate solver, adding redundant nonanticipativity constraints for auxilliary variables to the bundle/EF will result in a (much) smaller pre-solved model.